 South Korean clinical trials are on the rise as South Korea is emerging as a key outsourcing location for conducting clinical trials.
 South Korean clinical trials offer quality research, highly skilled clinical investigators, and a large patient population.
 The country’s patient recruitment, retention and compliance rates are higher than in most western countries and are comparable to other emerging Asian countries.

-However, foreign sponsors must recognise that Korea’s regulatory system is relatively new.
-Quality, accuracy and localisation are all key factors in the successful translation of international clinical trial documents.
+However, foreign sponsors must recognize that Korea’s regulatory system is relatively new.
+Quality, accuracy and localisation are all key factors in the successful life sciences translation of international clinical trial documents.
 Identifying these issues, locating a language service provider with experience in the country, and partnering with a clinical investigator in an established site, are all important factors in ensuring success.

 - Thiers F et al, Trends in the globalisation of clinical trials, Nature Reviews Drug Discovery January, 7: pp13-14, 2008

 - Karlberg J, Industry Sponsored Clinical Trials in South Korea, Clinical Trial Magnifier September, Vol 1, Issue 9, 2008 www.clinicaltrialmagnifier.com/ download.aspx?issue=15:1537259

 - PricewaterCoopers Report, The Changing Dynamics of Pharma Outsourcing in Asia: Are you readjusting your sights?
 2008 http://download.pwc.com/ie/pubs/ pwc_the_changing_dynamics_of_pharmaceutical_outsou rcing_in_asia_are_you_readjusting_your_sights.pdf